bejabeja/paywall-simulation/README.md

 ## Useful information

-- **Card Number**: A 16-digit card number is required to create a successful transaction.
-If the card number is shorter, the transaction will still be created, but it will fail.
+#### **Card Number**:
+- Valid Example: A valid transaction requires a 16-digit card number.
+This will create a transaction with `succes` in the database field.
+- Failing Transaction: To simulate a failed transaction, you can use the card number 1111111111111111.
+This will create a transaction but will introduce `failed` in the database field.

+#### **DB-prisma**:
 - If you want to add some data to the database, you can find a file named `seed.js` where you can add data structures, and then execute:

   ```bash